 Construction Industry Scheme (CIS)

 CIS is a scheme established by HMRC to direct how payments should be handled by subcontractors and contractors to HMRC.
 Under the scheme, subcontractors will be required to pay 20% upfront to contractors.
-You can find more information about the CIS in our guide.

 Pay As You Earn (PAYE)